cwcromwell/docs/python_sdk_setup.md

 ~~~

-This completed the installation of requirements.
+This appeared to complete the installation of dependencies.

 1. I tested the SDK by using the --help flag.
 The schema seems to suggest that you can type FeedSDK, but the actual call is `python feed_cli.py`,